herbert256/wsl2-phpxx/README.md

 `wsl --export Debian d:\wsl\image.tar.gz`

-However, it is a recipy to make the WSL2-PHPxx install script go bananas, it asumes it is working on a vanilla Debian 10 or Ubuntu 20.04 distribution.
+However, a own `image.tar.gz` file is a recipy to make the WSL2-PHPxx install script go bananas, it asumes it is working on a vanilla Debian 10 or Ubuntu 20.04 distribution.